AIForces/AIForcesAPI/docs/source/media.rst

 specific endpoints (like a new task, or a new submission).
 Those endpoints should return a 201 CREATED AT response with a corresponding ``/media/:longidentifier/filename.ext`` uri.
-For a folder-like upload, the endpoint should retuen a uri corresponding to a manifest file, or any other file deemed to be the most important.
+For a folder-like upload, the endpoint should return a uri corresponding to a manifest file, or any other file deemed to be the most important.
 If there is none, it can return a link to any file in the folder.